FBW-17/chat-react-fullstack-demo/README.md

 Tipp: If you just need direct messaging between users (1:1 chats) you can use direct messaging to a socket ID instead of rooms.
 Every user has a unique socket ID (accessible in the backend by socket.id).
 If you know the socketID of another user, you can send messages to them in the backend by using: `io.to(<socketId>).emit("message", "some message")`.
 To get the socket id of a user you want to send a message to, you can store the socket id of a user - once he connects to socket.io - in the users model (e.g. userSchema({...fields..., socketId: "socket-id-of-the-user"})).
 Then you can make this ID available to other users, e.g. via a backend route /user to get information of another user (but not the password please :)).

+## How to add JWT authentication

+You can add middleware to socket.io just like in express with use (so io.use())

+See an example in the [first answer to this StackOverflow question](https://stackoverflow.com/questions/36788831/authenticating-socket-io-connections-using-jwt) on how to add a JWT middleware in the backend and how to send a token along in the frontend.

 All information related to socket.io you can lookup in the official socket.io documentation where you find plently of code snippets.

 Happy chatting :)